 “Oh my gosh, Alex,” I scrambled to where he lay, checking his pulse, one hand moving to cradle his pale face.
 There was a stream of foam running down the side of his mouth, and I almost went numb, but once I felt the thumping of his neck against my two fingers, feeling came back to me.
 “Alex,” I shook his arm furiously.

-I reached for my phone in my back pocket, but when I realized it was sitting downstairs, I started to scan the room for his, not wanting to leave him.
+I reached for my phone in my back pocket, but when I realized it was sitting downstairs, my eyes darted to scan the room for Alex’s, not wanting to leave him.
 I dove for his phone as soon as I saw it on the nightstand to the side of his bed.
-Dialing 911, I made it back to Alex’s side, pushing the many empty prescription drug bottles away.
+Sliding for the emergency dial, I dialed 911 and made it back to Alex’s side, pushing the many empty prescription drug bottles away.

 So much of it was a blur.
 All I could remember was stuttering at the operator, yelling at them to hurry, and maneuvering Alex’s head and limp body into my lap the best that I could.
 Time seemed to slow as I held him there in his room, wondering if I was going to watch him die in my arms.